dhodi-fahad/dhodi-fahad/README.md

-- 👋 Hi there!
+- 👋 Hi I'm Dhodi Fahad Kinene!
+A software QA engineer.
-The best way to reach me is email: dhodifahad@gmail.com
+I help companies worldwide build bug-free software products The best way to reach me is by email: dhodifahad@gmail.com

 <!---
 dhodi-fahad/dhodi-fahad is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.